jbrisbin/vcloud/amqp-appender/README.markdown

   &lt;/category&gt;
 </code></pre>

-The import stuff is the "AppenderId", which you need to set so your log aggregator can distinguish logging events from one server versus another; the RabbitMQ server info (host, username, password, virtual host, port isn't listed); and the topic exchange to which your logging events will be published.
+The important stuff is the "AppenderId", which you need to set so your log aggregator can distinguish logging events from one server versus another; the RabbitMQ server info (host, username, password, virtual host, port isn't listed); and the topic exchange to which your logging events will be published.